-Bail Determines how hard you can fight a case
+Bail may determine how hard you can fight your case.

 “Will I get out of jail if I just plead guilty?”

 Unfortunately, if you are held on bail you cannot afford, this will likely be the first question out of your mouth when you get to speak to an attorney.
 Even worse, if you sit in jail, you have virtually no leverage to negotiate a settlement in your favor.
 To build momentum, a defense case requires months of brief writing, investigation, and advocacy.
 This time frame is just unbearable if you are sitting in jail with car payments, a mortgage, and kids to care for.
 The truth is, if the Court releases you on your own recognizance, or on a bail amount that you can actually afford, the outcome of your case dramatically changes.
 Yes, while bail is fundamentally unfair for the poor it is still something you have to deal with, so it is important to be prepared.

 Whether you are held in jail or not depends on what happens at your initial appearance & arraignment hearing.